kdeldycke/awesome-engineering-team-management/readme.md

 ## Engineering

 You're no longer an engineer.
-You shouldn't spend your time coding.
 Still, your team is responsible for the systems, technology and all the processes surrounding them.
 You'd better know a bit about engineering tenets.

-### Technical Engineering Managers?
+### The Technical Engineering Manager

-The big question.
+You shouldn't spend your time coding.
+Leave that to the engineers: your value lies elsewhere now.
+But does that means you must forget all things technical?
+The answer is an astounding *NO*.
+Here are some arguments:

 - [Do engineering managers need to be technical?](https://increment.com/teams/do-engineering-managers-need-to-be-technical/) - Yes.
 “Looking forward to the next 30 years of management trends, only a few things seem certain: Managers should be technical, and the definition of technical will continue to change.”
 - “The best managers I met tended to be those that if the circumstance required it, could do the job of those two levels below.” ([source](https://news.ycombinator.com/item?id=23891984)) - Another way of putting it: managers needs domain knowledge and to know the work their reports do.